There is light at the end of the Sauvignon Blanc & Pinot Grigio soaked tunnel.…

 Vermentino, the vivacious alternative ….

 Vermentino has become a popular chilled alternative to be in your glass this Summer.
-A Mediterranean grape from Sardinia and its close French neighbour Corsica and other regions in Italy, that has found a welcome home here.
+It is a Mediterranean grape from Sardinia, its close French neighbour Corsica and other regions in Italy.
+One that has found a welcome home here.
 It produces dry, often bone dry, zesty wines with stonefruit through to tropical fruit ripeness.
 With a refreshing acid hit, it is a natural companion to food particularly with fish & seafood.

 Verduzzo, the future looks bright…